monotykamary/openmux/docs/BUN_PTY_SMEARING_ISSUE.md

 ## Summary

 High-frequency terminal animations (e.g., spinning color wheels, rapid cursor movements) exhibit visual "smearing" artifacts when rendered through bun-pty.
-This is a limitation of bun-pty's read loop implementation, **not** OpenTUI or ghostty-web.
+This is a limitation of bun-pty's read loop implementation, **not** OpenTUI or libghostty-vt.

 ## Symptoms